Christopher Janney

 A book on his work, titled Architecture of the Air, was released in February, 2007.

-He currently lives in Lexington, Massachusetts.
+He currently lives in Los Angeles, CA.

 Biography

 Janney grew up in Washington, D.C.
-He received a B.A. degree (1973, magna cum laude) from Princeton University (where he studied with Michael Graves, James Seawright and Rosalind Krauss).
-After graduation, he studied percussion and music at the Dalcroze School of Music (see Eurhythmics) and Mannes College of Music in New York, performed jazz and worked with various artists and dance companies (including Merce Cunningham Dance and Sara Rudner 18th St. Company, Jack Youngerman, Claes Oldenburg).
+He received a B.A. degree (1973, magna cum laude) from Princeton University, where he studied with Michael Graves, James Seawright, Carol Bankerd, and Rosalind Krauss.
+In 1974, his band, ORION—A Jazz/Rock Collective, won the WRVR jazz competition and performed at Lincoln Center with Gil Scott-Heron, Charles Earland, and Pat Martino.
+After graduation, he studied percussion and music at the Dalcroze School of Music (see Eurhythmics) and Mannes College of Music in New York City.
+During this time, Janney also worked with various artists and dance companies, including dancers Merce Cunningham and Sara Rudner, as well as artists Jack Youngerman, Claes Oldenburg, and Robert Irwin.

-He received an MS (1978) in Environmental Art at the Massachusetts Institute of Technology; his thesis (under Otto Piene) was titled SOUNDSTAIR: The Nature of Environmental/Participatory Art.
+In 1976, Janney moved to Boston, MA to pursue an MS degree in Environmental Art at the Massachusetts Institute of Technology.
+His thesis (under Professor Otto Piene) in 1978 was titled SOUNDSTAIR: The Nature of Environmental/Participatory Art.